krzys9876/z80_sim_scala/README.md

 ## Run sample programs ##

 In the main project directory you will find the _run.bat_ script with some examples.
-The first with only one parameter (the ROM file) is ineractive - you can play with Basic, write programs and run them.
+The first with only one parameter (the ROM file) is interactive - you can play with Basic, write programs and run them.

 If you want to measure the performance, run the program in batch mode - specify 3 parameters (mandatory ROM file, than keys file and number of instructions to execute).